naeimzarei/fashionxproject/deliverables/user-stories/user-stories.md

 - [x] As an influencer on the influencer profile page, I should see a form similar to the influencer sign up page that allows me to update the various fields, such as my name, email, and height.
 - [ ] As an influencer, my profile page should be updated after I click the 'Save Changes' button on the influencer profile page.
 - [x] As an influencer on the influencer submit page, I should see the various fields present for me to upload a picture later on.
-- [] As an influencer using a mobile device on the influencer submit page, I should see a cropping interface popup allowing me to navigate to my phone directory
+- [x] As an influencer using a mobile device on the influencer submit page, I should see a cropping interface popup allowing me to navigate to my phone directory
-- [] As an influencer using a desktop browser on the influencer submit page, I should see a cropping interface popup allowing me to navigate to the computer directory where I can choose a picture to upload.
+- [x] As an influencer using a desktop browser on the influencer submit page, I should see a cropping interface popup allowing me to navigate to the computer directory where I can choose a picture to upload.
-- [ ] As an influencer using a desktop browser on he influencer submit page, I should be able to crop the picture I upload to the required dimensions.
+- [x] As an influencer using a desktop browser on he influencer submit page, I should be able to crop the picture I upload to the required dimensions.
-- [ ] As an influencer using a mobile device on the influencer submit page, I should be able to crop the picture I upload to the required dimensions.
+- [x] As an influencer using a mobile device on the influencer submit page, I should be able to crop the picture I upload to the required dimensions.
 - [x] As an influencer on the influencer submit page, I should see a message informing me that my post has been sent for processing after I click the 'Upload Pic' button.
 - [x] As an influnecer on the influencer submit page, if I have not properly filled out all fields (Item, Size, Link), then a dialogue should pop up informing to fill in the required fields.
-- [ ] As an influencer on the influencer shopping page, I should see various influencer posts.
-The photos must have these fields as a caption below them: Height, Weight, Bust, Waist, Leg Length, Brand, Clothing type, Size.
+- [x] As an influencer on the influencer shopping page, I should see all of my posts.
+The photos must have these fields as a caption below them: Size, Item type (bundle or individual), Brand, Original selling price, condition of item(s), and a description (optional).
-- [ ] As an influencer on the influencer shopping page, I should a dropdown that allows me to filter the posts based on body type.
-- [ ] As an influencer on the influencer shopping page, I should see the posts update after filtering the posts using the dropdown.

 ## Moderator
 - [ ] As a moderator, I should be able to access a link to the moderator dashboard login by navigating to moderator dashboard on the fashionxproject home page.